 PLEASE WAIT WHILE THE SHOWROOM IS LOADING

-Get a FREE HELMET for every purchase of a Suzuki Raider J Crossover
+Get a Free Raider J Crossover Quarter Face Helmet with every purchase of the All-new Suzuki Raider J Crossover

-Get a FREE KATANA Helmet for every purchase of Katana
+Get a free Helmet and Jacket for every purchase of a brand new SUZUKI SMASH

 Michio Suzuki opens the Suzuki Loom Works in the small coastal village of Hamamatsu, Shizuoka Prefecture, Japan.
 The new factory makes weaving looms for Japan’s massive cotton industry and Michio’s intention is simple: to build better, more ergonomic looms than anything that is currently available.

 Suzuki builds its first motorised bicycle, the ’Power Free’.
 Designed to be inexpensive and easy to maintain, it uses a 36cc, two- stroke engine clipped to the frame of a conventional bicycle.
 The Power Free’s unique double sprocket gear system allows riders to pedal without engine assistance, with engine assistance, or to travel completely under the engine’s own power.

 The now famous Suzuki ‘S’ makes its first appearance.